KeithDeSantis/AI-Assignment_4/README.md

 ```

+The arrows indicate the direction the agent would try to move from that spot.

-If you have any trouble running our code, feel free to contact us at kshah2@wpi.edu, lsdias@wpi.edu, or kwdesantis@wpi.edu.
+If you have any trouble running the code, feel free to contact me at kwdesantis@wpi.edu.